- Example: Coronavirus

 2020 presented an Issue that, unfortunately, almost everyone had to monitor to varying degrees: Coronavirus.
 At first, organizations were rushing to understand the health risks and how to protect their employees: Is enough PPE available?
 As the pandemic grew, organizations across the country began scrambling to understand the impact to their business: Will it survive the shutdown?
 Is government aid on the way?
 What are the protocols to continue operations?

 Colleagues in different regions compared the effectiveness of their respective legislature's response plan.
-Sub topics such as PPE and Vaccine were used to monitor new policy developments.
-Teams paired "coronavirus" with search terms such as PPP, subsidy and stimulus to track financial impact and potential government aid.
+Sub topics such as PPE and Vaccine were used as Labels to monitor new policy developments.
+Teams paired "coronavirus" with search terms such as 'PPP', 'subsidy' and 'stimulus' to track financial impact and potential government aid.
 Individual users recorded Actions to document new developments uncovered from conversations with key stakeholders.

 Why Does Issues Management Matter?